-A "roll over" is the strategy of closing the current option position and moving it (i.e., rolling) to a longer-dated expiration.
-The strategy is based on the misguided idea that if you give the position more time to work, that your current situation where you are losing money on the trade may be reversed.
-That idea might be too simplistic and can get a lot of traders into serious trouble.
+A "rollover" is the strategy of closing the current option position and moving it (i.e., rolling) to a longer-dated expiration.
+The strategy is based on the misguided idea that if you give the position more time to work, the current situation where you are losing money on the trade may be reversed.
+That idea might be too simplistic gets a lot of traders into serious trouble.

-The bottom line is that each trader has to know when the risk of owning a given position has increased beyond that trader's comfort zone.
+The bottom line is that you need to know when the risk of owning a given position has increased beyond your comfort zone.
 Some traders' comfort zones require adjusting credit spreads before the short option moves beyond the strike price.
 The borders of your comfort zone probably differ.
 The important point is that you must have a risk-management plan that prevents account-killing large losses.

 Some experienced traders adopt the policy of adjusting credit spreads when the premium doubles.
 Such a rigid rule may be inappropriate most of the time.
 For example, if you collect 50 percent of the maximum possible premium (for example, $5 for a 10-point spread), then your adjustment point would never be reached because the spread premium never doubles to the theoretical maximum value of $10 before expiration arrives.